kensanata/oddmuse6/README.md

 zef install Oddmuse6
 ```

 Create a new application.
+Remember that installing `cro` printed a
+message telling you where the binary got installed.
+I'm assuming you
+added `$HOME/rakudo/share/perl6/site/bin` to your `PATH`.

-Start with a stub and accept all the
+Start with a stub and accept all the defaults:
-defaults:

 ```
 cro stub http test test